-Parameters value: number, optional

-The numerical value of the parameter.
+- value [number, optional] The numerical value of the parameter.
 Defaults to 0.0 if not specified.
-The provided value is converted to a float before being stored, so any value that cannot be coerced to a float will trigger an exception.
+The provided value is converted to a float before being stored, so any value that cannot be coerced to a float will trigger an exception. - nonnegative [bool, optional] Sets the assumption whether this parameter is nonnegative (>=0).
+Affects simplifications of expressions that involve this parameter.
+By default, parameters are assumed to be non-negative. - integer [bool, optional] Sets the assumption whether this parameter takes integer values, which affects simplifications of expressions that involve this parameter.
+By default, parameters are not assumed to take integer values.

-class pysb.core.ReactionPattern(complex_patterns)
+value (see Parameters above).

-A pattern for the entire product or reactant side of a rule.
+class pysb.core.ReactionPattern (complex\patterns) A pattern for the entire product or reactant side of a rule.

-Essentially a thin wrapper around a list of Complex Patterns.
+Essentially a thin wrapper around a list of ComplexPatterns.
 In BNG terms, a list of complex patterns combined with the '+' operator.

-Parameters complex_patterns : list of ComplexPatterns

-ComplexPatterns that make up the reaction pattern.
+complex\patterns [list of ComplexPatterns] ComplexPatterns that make up the reaction pattern.